r4victor/tenthousandmeters/content/blog/python_bts_11.md

 True
 ```

 The current module acts as a namespace for the execution of Python code.
 When Python imports a Python file, it creates a new module object and then executes the contents of the file using the dictionary of the module object as the dictionary of global variables.
-Similarly, when Python executes a Python file as a script, it first creates a special module called `"__main__"` and then uses its dictionary as the dictionary of global variables.
-Thus, global variables are always attributes of some module, and this module is considered to be the **current module**.
+Similarly, when Python executes a Python file directly, it first creates a special module called `"__main__"` and then uses its dictionary as the dictionary of global variables.
+Thus, global variables are always attributes of some module, and this module is considered to be the **current module **from the perspective of the executing code.

 ## Different kinds of modules